10 Things You Didn’t Know About Dr Pepper

 1. Dr Pepper was invented in Waco, Texas in 1885 by a pharmacist named Charles Alderton

 While working at Wade Morrison’s Old Corner Drug Store, Alderton noticed how patrons loved the sweet smell of the soda fountain and decided to create a drink that tasted like the familiar smell.
+Lucky for us he didn’t work on a cattle ranch.

 2. It's the oldest major soft drink brand in America